iqnite/rbn-pal/README.md

 ### Chromium-based Browsers (Chrome, Edge, Brave, etc.)

-1. Download the latest release from the [Releases](https://github.com/yourusername/rbn-pal/releases) page, or [download the latest ZIP file](https://github.com/iqnite/rbn-pal/archive/refs/heads/main.zip).
+1. Download the latest release from the [Releases](https://github.com/yourusername/rbn-pal/releases) page.
 2. Extract the downloaded ZIP file to a folder on your computer.
 3. Open your browser and navigate to `chrome://extensions/`.
 4. Look for the "Developer mode" toggle (in the top right or bottom left corner) and enable it.